ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **GitHub Updating:** Updating the graphs and newly trained models after Christmas.
+- **Model Training and Algorithm Running:** Added fastest pitch data to the pitch grade models, so will retrain and reoptimize the entirety of 2022-2023.

 ## Next Steps

 In the upcoming stages, the project will address the following task:

-- **Algorithm Running:** Running the optimizer on all data.
+- **Github Updating:** Updating Github with the new code, graphs, and models.

 ## Project Structure